jugen667/saturn_translater/README.md

 ## 1st parsing : ensure we are doing operations correctly (type checks etc)

+### Check if we need it in our arch
+- Global context to check
+- Variable Decl to check
+- If variable not decl : put it in the env (means add an offset to it)
+- Offset management (func loop etc)
+- String support ?

 ## Instruction Set implementation

 - registers setups